uu-infomcv/labs/lab2/cnn_lab_2.md

 * `call(x)`: The main logic and the overall functions of the layer should be written within this function.
 The passed argument should be the input tensor.
 * `compute_output_shape(input_shape)`: This is used in the cases where the layer does indeed modify the dimensions of the input (e.g. as done in pooling or convolutions).
 The way the shape is transformed should be declared here.

 Open the `layers.py` file.
-Based on the ShakeShake paper (link TODO) we will attempt to create a much simpler version of the regularisation that does not include residual connections.
+Based on the ShakeShake paper, we will attempt to create a much simpler version of the regularisation that does not include residual connections.

 Have a look at the class named `ShakeShake` and try to understand what each function does based on the requirements described.